 |Stephen Andrew Taylor|

 Stephen Andrew Taylor composes music that explores boundaries between art and science.
 His first orchestra commission, Unapproachable Light, inspired by images from the Hubble Space Telescope and the New Testament, was premiered by the American Composers Orchestra in 1996 in Carnegie Hall.
 Other works include the chamber quartet Quark Shadows, commissioned by the Chicago Symphony and premiered in 2001; and Seven Memorials, a half-hour cycle for piano inspired by the work of Maya Lin and premiered by Gloria Cheng in Los Angeles, 2004; she also performed the work at Tanglewood in 2006.
 The Machine Awakes, a CD of his orchestra, chamber and electronic music was released in 2010 on Albany Records; and Paradises Lost, a new opera based on a novella by Ursula K. Le Guin, was premiered in Portland, Oregon and at the University of Illinois in 2012; it was featured at Toronto's SummerWorks festival in 2013, conducted by the composer.
-He is a 2014 Fellow of the Guggenheim Foundation.
+He was a 2014 Fellow of the Guggenheim Foundation.

-Besides composing for traditional instruments, Taylor also works with live electronics in pieces such as Sonic Hedgehog for flute, harp and electronics, to premiered by the Aletheia Duo at Sydney, Australia in 2014.
+Besides composing for traditional instruments, Taylor also works with live electronics in pieces such as Indian Hedgehog for alto saxophone and electronics, premiered by Debra Richtmeyer in Strasbourg, France in 2015.
 He is also active as a conductor with the Illinois Modern Ensemble, and as a theorist, writing and lecturing on György Ligeti, African rhythm, Björk and Radiohead.
-In popular music he has collaborated on concerts and albums with Pink Martini, rock singer Storm Large, and The Von Trapps, and cabaret/performance artist Meow Meow.
+In popular music he has collaborated on concerts and albums with Pink Martini, rock singer Storm Large, The Von Trapps, and cabaret/performance artist Meow Meow.